Jay Youmans MW (Master of Wine)

 He is currently a Sales Consultant with Washburn Wine Company, Baltimore, Maryland.

 Jason Whiteside, AIWS

 Jason holds the Level 4 Diploma (with Merit) from the Wine & Spirit Education Trust, and is a WSET Certified Wine Educator (Level 4).
 He is currently employed as the sales manager for Northern Virginia by The Country Vintner, a wine importer and wholesaler located in Ashland, VA.
 Previously, he has held sommelier positions on the Dutch/French Island of St. Maarten, and was the Wine Director of Cosimo Restaurant & Wine Bar in Malvern, PA.
 As part of the winemaking team at Chaddsford Winery in Pennsylvania, he helped make the 2006 & 2007 vintages.
 Jason’s writing has been featured in the SOTHEBY’S Wine Auction Catalogue, Philadelphia-based MAINLINE MAGAZINE, and on the award-winning wine blog 1WineDude.com.
-He teaches the WSET Advanced Certificate course twice a year at the Washington Wine Academy, and Diploma courses at The Capital Wine School.
+He teaches WSET Advanced Certificate and Diploma course for The Capital Wine School.